MoserMichael/s9k/notes/compare-tui-webui.md

 - gcloud
 - aws cli

-I think that the advantage of the former principle is that the user is left thew freedom and means to form his own sentences out of primitive statements, while solving his problem.
+I think that the advantage of the former principle is that the user is left thew freedom and means to form his own sentences out of words.
+The program that does 'one thing well' is a word, while the shell or small languages like sed or awk provide the syntax for gluing it together.

-Whereas with the big CLI approach one is left to google for exact incantations.
+Now with the big CLI approach one is left to google for exact incantations...

-Maybe here is where you are better off with a GUI... (but these can be messy as well, no doubt about that!)
+One may be better off with a GUI, instead of dealing with these big CLI systems.
+(However a GUI can be messy as well, no doubt about that!)

 ## Intro